AdminTurnedDevOps/SMAnalyzer/README.md

   - Severity calculation: Quantifies how severe each anomaly is
   - Dynamic thresholds: Adapts sensitivity based on historical variance in the data

-`cmd/learn.go`

-  This command trains the baseline behavior model:

-  - learn command: Separate CLI command for establishing normal behavior patterns
-  - Duration flag: Specifies how much historical data to analyze for training
-  - Output flag: Option to save the learned model to disk for later use
-  - performLearning(): Placeholder for the actual learning process (connects to cluster, discovers services, collects metrics, trains model)

-`cmd/monitor.go`

-  This command provides continuous monitoring:

-  - monitor command: Long-running process for real-time anomaly detection
-  - Interval flag: How often to check for anomalies (30s, 1m, etc.)
-  - Model flag: Load a previously learned baseline model
-  - Format flag: Choose output format for detected anomalies
-  - performMonitoring(): Continuous loop that checks for anomalies at regular intervals and reports findings

-`cmd/status.go`

-  This command provides system status overview:

-  - status command: Quick health check and overview of the entire system
-  - Cluster connection: Shows if connected to Kubernetes and basic cluster info
-  - Service mesh status: Istio version, number of services with sidecars
-  - AI model status: Whether baseline is trained, when last updated, training duration
-  - Recent activity: Anomaly counts over different time periods
-  - Configuration: Current detection thresholds and settings

 ### Build Binary

 ```